Caripson/parse-yoast-sitemap/README.md

 * `-k` &nbsp; keep downloaded sitemaps for the given number of days (default 30)
 * `-r` &nbsp; fetch new versions and report changes compared to the cached copy
 * `--report-json` &nbsp; append change summaries as JSON objects to the given file
+* `--report-csv` &nbsp; append detailed change rows to the given CSV file
+* `--process-report` &nbsp; create an HTML/PDF report from the JSON data

 ## 🚀 Installation